-Paul Morse Unit Chairperson, Local 87-M C.E.P.
-Southern Ontario Newsmedia Guild and Shelliston
+Steve Arnold Unit Chairperson, Local 87-M C.E.P.
+Southern Ontario Newsmedia Guild

 The Employer agrees to continue the existing contributory pension plan during the life of this contract.
-Effective December 31, 2010 the existing defined contribution pension plan will be closed to new members.
+Effective December 31, 2010 the existing defined benefit pension plan will be closed to new members.
 Employees hired after January 1, 2011 will be eligible for membership in the Metroland GRSP/DPSP plan according to the terms and conditions of that plan.
+Effective May 31, 2013 (30 days after ratification) current employees who are not members of the defined benefit plan, may choose to enter the new group Group RRSP/DPSP at any time.